The Namibian: After independence

 The offices of the newspaper were again devastated by a phosphorus grenade attack shortly after Namibian independence in 1990 by a right-wing counterrevolutionary group whose plot to unseat SWAPO was covered by The Namibian.
 However, the critical approach of the newspaper was also disliked by the SWAPO government.
 Dirk Mudge, head of the South African-controlled government from 1978 to 1989 wrote at the occasion of the newspaper's 10th anniversary:

-"During the past ten years [...]
-The Namibian [...] did not show particular understanding nor sympathy towards me personally and my political views.
-Cognisance must however, be taken of the fact that The Namibian is also prepared to take the present government and its leaders to task whenever necessary."

 The unpopularity of the newspaper within government led to a boycott on 5 December 2000 which was overturned only on 30 August 2011, the newspaper's 26th anniversary.
 In the more than ten years in between, government offices were not allowed to advertise in the newspaper, and it was forbidden to buy copies of The Namibian with government funds.

 Characteristics

 A noteworthy feature of The Namibian are the SMS pages called "What you're saying!".
 These pages dedicated to "short messages to the editor" allow citizens from all over Namibia to comment on and raise topics, since mobile phones are widespread and cheaper and easier than mail or internet.
 According to former editor Gwen Lister, The Namibian was the first newspaper to offer such an open forum for discussion via text message, since similar programmes at other media (e.g. in South Africa) only allowed comment on chosen articles.

 The newspaper has offices in Windhoek, Swakopmund, Keetmanshoop, Rundu and Oshakati.
 The current editor of the newspaper is Tangeni Amupadhi.
 Until March 2011, the newspaper was headed by its founder Gwen Lister.
 Its circulation in 2010 was 40,000.